-On November 29, 2022, the company closed its initial public offering and commenced trading on the Canadian Securities Exchange under the trading symbol "UDI".
+On November 29, 2022, the Company closed its initial public offering and listed on the Canadian Securities Exchange.
+On December 13, 2022, the Company began trading under the trading symbol "UDI".

 Development of the Company's Business

 The Company changed its nature of business from biotechnology/pharmaceutical to exploration and evaluation of resource properties in Canada.
 The recoverability of the amounts shown for exploration and evaluation assets is dependent upon the existence of economically recoverable reserves, the ability of the Company to obtain necessary financing to complete their development, and upon future profitable production.